 According to the prime minister, Governments are solely responsible for changes to inflation, as long as those changes are in the correct direction.

-Rishi Sunak has hailed a fall in inflation to 8.7%, seemingly unaware that the Bank of England had already said it was going to fall by more than that anyway.
+Rishi Sunak has hailed a fall in inflation to 4.7%, seemingly unaware that the Bank of England had already said it was going to fall to that level anyway.

 “If it’s going up, then no, the rise in inflation was entirely the fault of global factors over which we have no control – but if it’s coming down, then yes, it is entirely due to our prudent fiscal management and the steady economic hand of the Conservatives.